VR-25/acc/README.md

 The order of arguments doesn't matter.
 For upgrades, if `%parent install dir%` is not supplied, the original/current is used.

-- `sh install-tarball.sh [module id, default: acc] [parent install dir (e.g., /data/data/mattecarra.accapp/files)]` installs the tarball (acc*gz) from the script's location.
+- `sh install-tarball.sh [module id, default: acc] [parent install dir (e.g., /data/data/mattecarra.accapp/files)]` installs the tarball (`acc*gz`) from the script's location.
-The archive must be in the same directory as this script - and obtained from GitHub: https://github.com/VR-25/acc/archive/$commit.tar.gz ($commit examples: master, dev, v2020.5.20-rc).
+The archive must be in the same directory as this script - and obtained from GitHub: https://github.com/VR-25/acc/archive/$commit.tar.gz (`$commit` examples: `master`, `dev`, `v2020.5.20-rc`).

 #### Notes

 - `install-online.sh` is the `acc --upgrade` back-end.

-- The default parent installation directories, in order of priority, are: `/data/data/mattecarra.accapp/files/` (ACC App, but only if Magisk is not installed), `/data/adb/modules/` (Magisk) and `/data/adb/` (other root solutions).
+- The default parent installation directories, in order of priority, are: `/data/data/mattecarra.accapp/files/` (ACC App, but only for non KernelSU/Magisk installs), `/data/adb/modules/` (KernelSU/Magisk) and `/data/adb/vr25/` (other root solutions).

 - No argument/option is strictly mandatory.
 The exception is `--non-interactive` for front-end apps.